The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 The

-For the ODPS format, data is not obtained through files and no meaningful URL path exists.
-Therefore, only the SOURCE form of table_function is supported.
+For ODPS format, data is not retrieved through files, and there is no meaningful URL path.
+Therefore, only the source form of the table_function is supported.

-- When TYPE = 'ODPS', the following fields are supported:
+- TYPE = 'ODPS': specifies the following fields:

-ACCESSID: The ID of the ODPS user.ACCESSKEY: The password of the ODPS user.ENDPOINT: The endpoint of the ODPS service.TUNNEL_ENDPOINT: The endpoint of the Tunnel data transmission service.PROJECT_NAME: The project where the table to be queried resides.SCHEMA_NAME: (Optional) The schema where the table to be queried resides.TABLE_NAME: The name of the table to be queried.QUOTA_NAME: (Optional) Specifies whether to use a specific quota.COMPRESSION_CODE: (Optional) The compression format of the data source.
-The supported formats are ZLIB, ZSTD, LZ4, and ODPS_LZ4.
-If this parameter is not specified, compression is disabled.
+ACCESSID: specifies the ID of the ODPS user.ACCESSKEY: specifies the password of the ODPS user.ENDPOINT: specifies the connection address of the ODPS service.TUNNEL_ENDPOINT: specifies the connection address of the Tunnel data transmission service.PROJECT_NAME: specifies the project where the table to be queried is located.SCHEMA_NAME: optional.
+Specifies the schema of the table to be queried.TABLE_NAME: specifies the name of the table to be queried.QUOTA_NAME: optional.
+Specifies whether to use the specified quota.COMPRESSION_CODE: optional.
+Specifies the compression format of the data source.
+It supports ZLIB, ZSTD, LZ4, and ODPS_LZ4.
+If not specified, compression is not enabled.

 location_url